offen/pyla/SYSTEM_PROMPT.md

 If parsing fails, attempt the other format; on total failure, return empty list + clear message (exit 0).
 No external deps; keep Pyodide-safe (stdlib only; no network).
 Allow custom field names via args (e.g., --url-key, --title-key) for nonstandard JSON.
-Never abort on first mismatch; attempt both parsers.
-On total failure, return an empty list and a clear message (exit code 0).
-Normalize to (folder_path, title, url) and keep original order.

 TEMPLATE FOR THE SCRIPT